-His books include the Los Angeles Times Bestseller 10,000 Steps a Day in L.A.: 57 Walking Adventures and High Fives, Pennant Drives, and Fernandomania: A Fan’s History of the Los Angeles Dodgers’ Glory Years, 1977–1981 (named one of the Best Baseball Books of 2012 by the Daily News).
-As a Hollywood-born native, he has written about Los Angeles for the Los Angeles Times and hosted a column on Huffington Post about L.A.’s forgotten history.
-He has authored three award-winning novels, including the L.A.
+Paul Haddad’s books include the critically acclaimed Freewaytopia: How Freeways Shaped Los Angeles, the Los Angeles Times bestseller 10,000 Steps a Day in L.A.: 57 Walking Adventures, and High Fives, Pennant Drives, and Fernandomania: A Fan’s History of the Los Angeles Dodgers’ Glory Years, 1977–1981 (named one of the Best Baseball Books of 2012 by the Daily News).
+As a Hollywood-born native, he has written about Los Angeles for the L.A.
+Times, LAist, and HuffPo.
+He has authored three novels, including the L.A.
 Noir Paradise Palms: Red Menace Mob.
 A graduate of USC’s School of Cinematic Arts, Haddad has been nominated for multiple Emmys as a documentary producer.

 Patt Morrison is a journalist, author, and radio-television personality based in Los Angeles and Southern California.
 Morrison has a share of two Pulitzer Prizes as a longtime Los Angeles Times writer and columnist.
 As a public television and radio broadcaster, she has won six Emmys and a dozen Golden Mike awards.